Airless paint sprayers: Pros and Cons

 The other downside is the extra time it takes to flush the paint from the pump and hose and clean up the spray gun.
 If you’re using your own sprayer or an electric paint sprayer, rather than a rental unit, you’ll also have to clean the filters and install special storage fluid.
 And if you’re spraying oil-based products, you’ll have to store or recycle a gallon or two of used solvents left over from the cleaning process.
 But despite these disadvantages, an airless can save you a lot of time on big paint jobs and allow you to get a finish that’s nearly impossible to get with a brush.

-Airless Sprayers: Rent or Buy?
+Airless Sprayers: Rent or Buy a Spray Paint Machine?

 Airless sprayers start at about $200.
 Spending more doesn’t necessarily get you more features, but it does get you a bigger, better motor and pump, which will deliver longer life and trouble-free operation.
 Owning a sprayer allows you to spray whenever you want and to ensure that the sprayer is clean and well maintained.